rseah145/smw-term2/lesson_7/Practical.md

 <br>

-## Adding in HTTPS protocol support to your certsrv website
+## Adding in HTTPS protocol support to the certsrv website